gturi/shell-bookmarks/README.md

 ## Install

-Run `installer-for-bash.sh` or `installer-for-zsh.sh` script.
+Choose the installer according to your shell.
 The changes will be loaded from the next terminal session you will open.

+If you are using git bash, you need to first install [windows-shortcut-util](https://github.com/gturi/windows-shortcut-util)

 ## Update